turingschool/curriculum/source/topics/better_views/erb_and_haml.markdown

 %div#sidebar Filter by Tag: = tag_links(Tag.all)
 ```

 But HAML won't recognize the Ruby code there.
-Since the element's content starts with plain text, it will assume the whole line is plain text.
+Since the element's content _starts_ with plain text, it will assume the whole line is plain text.

+#### Breaking Ruby and Text into Separate Lines

 One solution in HAML is to put the plain text and the Ruby on their own lines, each indented under the DIV:

 ```haml
 %div#sidebar